Codesai/website/_i18n/es/_posts/2022-04-08-listening-to-test-smells-1.md

 <a name="nota8"></a> [8] A [flag Argument](https://martinfowler.com/bliki/FlagArgument.html) is a kind of argument that is telling a function or a class to behave in a different way depending on its value.
 This might be a signal of poor cohesion in the function or class.

-<a name="nota9"></a> [9] Have a look at the discussion in the chapter devoted to the Decorator design pattern in the great book [Design Patterns Explained: A New Perspective on Object-Oriented Design](https://www.goodreads.com/book/show/85021.Design_Patterns_Explained).
+<a name="nota9"></a> [9] A proxy is a wrapper of an object that implements the same interface and controls access to it.
+A proxy may restrict what a client does by controlling access to some functionality, or it may restrict what a client knows by performing actions that are invisible and unknown to the client.
+Some examples of using proxies are caching when operations on the real object are resource intensive, or checking preconditions before operations on the real object are invoked.
+See [Design Patterns: Elements of Reusable Object-Oriented Software](https://www.goodreads.com/book/show/85009.Design_Patterns).

  <a name="nota10"></a> [10] [Miško Hevery](http://misko.hevery.com/about/) talks about the singleton pattern with lowercase ‘s’ in its talk [Global State and Singletons
 ](https://testing.googleblog.com/2008/11/clean-code-talks-global-state-and.html) at  10:20: *“Singleton with capital ’S’.
 Refers to the design pattern where the Singleton has a private constructor and has a global instance variable.
 Lowercase ’s’ singleton means I only have a single instance of something because I only called the new operator once.”*